akhouderchah/tetrad-engine/README.md

 * /src - contains all the source code used in the project
     * /src/core - code that the game system relies on, but is not necessarily related to the system itself (data structures, functions/typedefs for platform independence, etc)
-    * /src/engine - code for the game system (Entity/Component managers, memory/resource managers, etc)
+    * /src/engine - code for the engine.
+Files should be placed within a functionality-specific subdirectory (e.g. ecs, render, physics, etc).
-    * /src/game - code that builds on top of the base engine (most importantly, the systems and components for the engine)
+    * /src/game - code that builds a game on top of the base engine.
-    * /src/external - code from APIs, libraries, etc
+    * /src/external - code from external APIs, libraries, etc
 * /assets - parent folder for specific asset sub-folders
     * /assets/audio - folder for sound files
 	* /assets/fonts - folder for font files